tobiasbriones/blog/mathswe/tsd/mvp/release/texsydo-web-v0-1-0---texsydo-mvp-2025-10-26/index.md

 Texsydo Web MVP clients will integrate the web module via Gradle to streamline these standards and features to final users.

+## Texsydo Web Reaching Production with Plain Text Support

+By integrating a streamlined API migrated from Texsydo Web Prototype, the new web module enables clients—including CLI and web server applications—to deliver Texsydo Web MVP as a product, enhancing project value through well-balanced development cycles.